FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution_betav1.md

 ### iLok Message

-If you ever get that message when starting SPAT Revolution, first if you have activated your license from the iLok License Manager app, this error can still happens.
+If you ever get that message when starting _SPAT Revolution_, first if you have activated your license from the iLok License Manager app, this error can still happens.

 ![iLok Message](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/ThirdParty/Live_Tools/Screenshot%202022-03-31%20at%2018.32.48.png)